World Backup Day Reminder Don’t Be an April Fool Test Your Data Recovery

 Data Protection Diaries: Are your restores ready for World Backup Day 2015?

-This is part of an ongoing data protection diaries series of post about, well, data protection and what I’m doing pertaining to World Backup Day 2015.
+This is part of an ongoing data protection diaries series of post about, well, cloud and data protection and what I’m doing pertaining to World Backup Day 2015 along with related topics.

 In case you forgot or did not know, World Backup Day is March 31 2015 (@worldbackupday) so now is a good time to be ready.
 The only challenge that I have with the World Backup Day (view their site here) that has gone on for a few years know is that it is a good way to call out the importance of backing up or protecting data.
 However its time to also put more emphasis and focus on being able to make sure those backups or protection copies actually work.